rschristopher/ischristtrue.com/src/modern-views/free-will.md

  [day](https://people.cs.ksu.edu/~bbp9857/calvinism.html).
 This is a cycle that only Christ can successfully resolve as mediator.

-To the degree the reactionary revolutions produce revealed truth they can be said to be good (as all truth is), but to the degree they create schisms and deception, including bad faith arguments and misrepresentations of the opposing view; this is the work of the adversary, the bad fruits of demonic influence.
+To the degree the reactions produce revealed truth they can be said to be good (as all truth is), but to the degree they create schisms and deception, including bad faith arguments and misrepresentations of the opposing view; this is the work of the adversary, the bad fruits of demonic influence.
 And unfortunately, one can find bad faith arguments and straw men on both sides of this debate.
-We ought to tread carefully here, and remember that if this issue was unimportant we wouldn't find such demonic interference.
+We ought to tread carefully here, and remember that if this issue was unimportant we likely wouldn't find such demonic interference.

 !!! quote "2 Peter 2:1"
      But there were false prophets also among the people, even as there shall be false teachers among you, who privily shall bring in damnable heresies, even denying the Lord that bought them, and bring upon themselves swift destruction.

+As such, it would be fair to
+ view Arminianism as a Calvinist dressing around rationalistic synergism, which can lead to semi-pelegianism and deism.
+Yet the culprit, the cause, is the rigid views of reprobation within Calvinism, that is, ignoring the infinite love and mercy of God, and focusing on a rationalistic system, will inevitably create rationalistic Arminianism.
+We cannot condemn Arminianism while blamelessly clinging to monergism.